Half Hourly Meters & Multi-Site Procurement

 What Data do I Need for A Half Hourly Meter Renewal?

 Your consumption data is collected and stored by your current provider.
 You can only access the information once you’ve provided a letter of authority.

 This data, with your building address with postal code, is enough to obtain the latest electricity prices.
 Not all power companies will bid on your contract, but the majority will offer competitive quotes.

 Could your business benefit from Energy Management Software?

 There are two main features and benefits of these meters.

-The second more important advantage concerns management information and analysis.
-Software programs allow you to import the raw data collected to analyse trends and produce energy management reports.
+Software programs allow you to import the raw data collected from a half hourly meter.
+From this you can analyse trends and produce energy management reports.
 You’ll be able to check and monitor consumption for any cost centre or premises you manage.

 Today’s advanced software packages can create alarms if usage is over a certain threshold.
 You can highlight variances against historical trends from the information produced.
 Most companies save an additional 10% on an annual basis by using these advanced analytical tools.

 A change to the entire business energy market was introduced in 2015.
 The aim was to move all users to HH meters over the coming years.
 The migration started with those businesses using 05, 06, 07, and 08 meter numbers.
 Smaller businesses with 03 and 04 profile classes are set to migrate at a later date.
 There are still some that haven’t yet migrated.